Flamdoodle/Flamdoodle.github.io/_posts/2014-07-14-bash-profile.markdown

   git clone $url $repo && cd $repo && subl . && bundle install;
 }
 {% endhighlight %}
-This one is one of my favorites.
+This is one of my favorites.
 See what it does in the commented out bit.
 Once you use it, you'll never stop.

 {% highlight bash %}
 # Opens bash profile